 The true story of James Keir, the father of the Keir family, a market gardener, a devout man in the Church of Christ, who arrived in Australia in the 1850s.
 My neighbour – if I was alive in the lmid to late-1800s.

-Eight of his 13 children and about 12 grandchildren die before reaching aged ten.
+Eight of his 13 children and about 12 grandchildren died before reaching aged ten.

-But h was long-lived – dying of senile decay, and asthenia in 1903, two years after the death of his wife, Catherine who of heart failure and asthenia.
+But he was long-lived – dying of senile decay, and asthenia in 1903, two years after the death of his wife, Catherine who died of heart failure and asthenia.

 I don’t know if the word asthenia is used that much these days, I have not heard it before.
 Yet it crops up a lot on old death certificates.
 It means unduly weak and fatigued.
 When I think of James and Catherine Keir, I imagine the mother worn out from bearing 13 children and dying of a broken heart; and James, the father, similarly worn out by hard work and despair, and mad with grief.